icon-close

 Mike Brittain joined the Stem Cell network in 2023.
 As the Accounting Coordinator, Mike supports the Corporate Services team in the management of financial systems and reporting requirements for SCN.
 Mike has over six years’ experience in not-for-profit accounting, having previously worked with Community Foundations of Canada and the Rideau Hall Foundation.
 Mike holds a B.A. in Classical Studies from the University of Ottawa and was a professional drummer before entering the field of accounting.

-Rebecca Cadwalader, CMP, Manager, Corporate Events & Governance
+Rebecca Cadwalader, CMP, Director, Corporate Events & Governance

 Jen Chappell, Digital Communications Specialist